 I’ve been to Tulsa several times.
 Once when the survivors were honored by the Oklahoma government where they were given some sort of disk necklace like an Olympian; again with attorney Charles Ogletree to escort the Tulsa Race Riot survivors to Washington D.C. to speak before the Black Caucus and finally, bringing a Co-produced Chicago college theatre group to Tulsa to perform a play “If We Must Die”, before the public school students and adults.

-As founder of What The Traveler Saw, Laurel incorporates her international experiences developed over a lifetime of travel both personally and professionally as Revlon International’s London based Executive Director for Special Programs for Africa and Europe.
+As founder of What The Traveler Saw, Laurel incorporates her international experiences developed over a lifetime of travel both personally and professionally as Revlon International’s London based Executive Director for international Marketing and Special Programs for Africa and Europe.
 While living overseas Laurel wrote a book illustrating her travels called What The Traveler Saw.

 13 years later, upon returning to the United States in 1999 her shop was born by the same name.
-With her photographers’ eye for the unusual with great detail, Laurel selects items that will enhance the home and satisfy your gift giving needs.
+With her photographers’ eye for the unusual with great detail, Laurel selects items from around the world that will enhance the home and satisfy your gift giving needs.
 Many items are created by and in support of fair trades communities for schools, hospitals and housing around the world.
 And as an image/design consultant, her team helps organize and beautify homes with the unique goods she’s identified.